CreativeMarkus/movie_api/README.md

 # Movie API

 A comprehensive RESTful API for managing movies and users, built with Node.js, Express, and MongoDB.
-This backend service provides JWT-based authentication, user management, and movie database operations.
+This backend service provides JWT-based authentication, user management, and movie database operations with complete JSDoc documentation.

 ---